 - Bake in the oven preheated to 180°C for 5 minutes or until the dough turns golden brown.
 Let cool down a for a couple of minutes, then run a knife under the baked dough and gently slide it off onto a wooden board.
 Roll out and bake the other two dough pieces in the same manner.
 Stack all three dough layers on top of each other, cover with a dishcloth and let rest overnight.

 - Add the powdered sugar to the butter and cream together until smooth.
 Spoon by spoon, add the milky sauce, slowly folding it in.
-Spread half of the buttercream on the first honey dough, smooth with a knife and cover with the second layer.
-Spread the other half of the buttercream on top and cover with the third layer.
-Put the strawberry jam on top of the third layer.
+Spread half of the buttercream on the first honey dough, smooth with a knife and cover with the second dough sheet.
+Spread the other half of the buttercream over top and cover with the third dough.
+Apply the strawberry jam on top.

 - To make the chocolate icing, put the chocolate and the margarine/butter in a small pot that fits over another pot with simmering water.
 Let both ingredients melt, then stir until the mixture is smooth and shiny.